-That mean, even so high competition, if we divide market based on more specific need, we can find opportunity.
+That mean, even very high competition, if we divide market based on more specific need, we can find opportunity.

-Not all customer need same benefit, specification, and price.
-So if you found unsatisfactory big market, that is opportunity to offer your products.
+Not all customer needs the same benefit, specification, and price.
+So if you found the unsatisfactory big market, that is an opportunity to offer your products.

 Segmentation also evaluate profit prospects

 Segmentation is dividing the market into several levels of interest and power to buy.
 The result is customer segment.
 That is a definition if you have existing products.
 If you have no products, you will decide the products later.
 First, you make segmentation.
 You divide market based on your ability to provide and purchase power of the market.
 You scan several markets, then you decide which segment that you can serve and potential.